sara-totah/Student-Course-Registration-Management-System/README.md

    • Create a new database for the project.

-   • Run SQL scripts to create the database schema.
+   • Run SQL scripts (in resourses file) to create the database schema.

    • Update the database connection details in the config.properties file (if applicable).